-Alexa Yurianna Anderson is a textile artist and natural dyer working from the Olympic Peninsula of Washington State.
-She creates place-based art informed by craft tradition and embodiment practices.
+Alexa Anderson is a textile artist, natural dyer, and teacher working from the Olympic Peninsula of Washington State.
+She creates place-based art informed by craft tradition.
 Her work incorporates second-use textiles, found natural materials, and plant pigments in an effort to center her values of engaging with what already exists, working within the parameters of place and seasonality, and promoting a healthy relationship to production and personal lifestyle.

 To inquire about commissions, workshops, or events please get in touch through email.